FRANCES COADY

 Current & Forthcoming Titles:

-SARAH PANLIBUTON BARNES is writing a chimerical memoir/oral history about the year she spent in the Philippines as an accidental beauty queen in her family’s ancestral home.
-It is also a mythic genealogy of the last 100 years of her maternal lineage.
-Once a high school runaway, a sword dancer, a Mandarin translator on a trek through the Tibetan Plateau, and a student of Balinese shadow puppetry she is the winner of the 2018 Cosmonauts Avenue Nonfiction prize.
-Her prose has appeared in an anthology published by the Sad Asian Girl Club, in Man Repeller, Panay News, VIDA, Catapult, and Guernica.
+SARAH PANLIBUTON BARNES Once a high school runaway, a sword dancer, a Mandarin translator on a trek through the Tibetan Plateau, and a student of Balinese shadow puppetry she is the winner of the 2018 Cosmonauts Avenue Nonfiction prize.
+Her prose has appeared in an anthology published by the Sad Asian Girl Club, in Man Repeller, Panay News VIDA, Catapult, and Guernica.
+She is working on her first novel.

 P CARL is the author of the memoir, Becoming a Man: The Story of a Transition (Simon & Schuster, 2020).
 A section of the book was excerpted and featured in The New York Times Magazine.
+P Carl adapted the book as a play for the American Repertory Theatre at Harvard.
+The world Premiere took place in February 2024 at the Loeb Theatre directed by Diane Paulus with P Carl.
 He is the Distinguished Artist in Residence, Department of Performing Arts, at Emerson College in Boston and is the Anschutz Fellow at Princeton University for Spring 2020.
 He was awarded a 2017 Art of Change Fellowship from the Ford Foundation, the Berlin Prize fellowship from the American Academy for the Fall of 2018, and the Andrew W. Mellon Creative Research Residency at the University of Washington.

 ANNA COX is the author of I Keep My Worries in My Teeth (Little A 2020).
 Her story What Happy Couples Do appeared in Carve Magazine and won the Raymond Carver Short Story Award in 2011.